Sunset at Prambanan Temple in 2023: All You Need to Know

 The cheapest way to get to Prambanan is to take the public transport bus #K3J or #1A.
 It’s the same bus that runs under two different codes.
 You can take it from any stop on Malioboro Street, either Malioboro 1, 2 or 3.

-There’s a minor problem with the buses going to Prambanan: K3J / 1A is a Teman Bus, NOT a TransJogja bus, and since 01.01.2023 DO NOT accept cash as payment.
+There’s a minor problem with the buses going to Prambanan: K3J / 1A is a Teman Bus, NOT a TransJogja bus, and DO NOT accept cash as payment.

-There are a variety of options to pay with, most of which are suitable only for locals with local bank cards.
-The easiest is to add credit to your GoJek Pay account at an Indomaret / Alfamart store and then pay with the GoJek app inside the bus.
+The easiest for a tourist is to add credit to your GoJek Pay account at an Indomaret or Alfamart store and then pay with the GoJek app inside the bus.

 By train